L-K-Mist/feathers-chat-vuetify-electron/README.md

 ### Kooky Commits

 Often I go back through the git history of other people's example code to get a sense of how they built the app.
-In this case I would advise against it; as I first built the whole GUI and extras and then deleted and simplified it all for this shared example that works with the standard feathers-chat-server.
+In this case I would advise against it: I first built the whole GUI and extras and then deleted and simplified it all for this shared example that works with the standard feathers-chat-server.
+Going through that history will probably confuse a learner more than enlighten.

 ## API Setup